jaredLunde/masonic/CONTRIBUTING.md

 - **Documentation** Please submit updates to the docs when public-facing APIs are changed.
 - **Tests** Your PR will not be accepted if it doesn't have well-designed tests.
-Additionally, make sure that you run `yarn validate` before you submit your PR and make sure your PR passes the linting rules, type checking, and tests that already exist.
+Additionally, make sure that you run `pnpm validate` before you submit your PR and make sure your PR passes the linting rules, type checking, and tests that already exist.
-- **Types** Your types should be as strict as possible.
+- **Types** Your types should be as strong as possible.
 - **Comments** If your PR implements non-obvious logic, I fully expect you to explain the rationale in the form of code comments.
 I also expect you to update existing comments if the PR changes the behavior of existing code that could make those comments stale.

 ## Development

-Here's what you need to know to start devleoping Masonic.
+Here's what you need to know to start developing `masonic`.

 ### Package scripts